testdrivenio/django-aloe-bdd/example_bdd/README.md

 ## Analyzing the Feature

-Now that you successfully programmed and tested your feature, it's time to analyze it.
+Now that you've successfully programmed and tested your feature, it's time to analyze it.
 Two users become friends when one user adds the other one.
+This is not ideal behavior.
 Maybe the other user doesn't want to be friends--don't they get a say?
-This is not ideal behavior.
 A user should _request_ a friendship with another user, and the other user should be able to accept or reject that friendship.

-You revise the scenario where a user adds another user as a friend: "a user should be able to request a friendship with another user."
+Revise the scenario where a user adds another user as a friend: "a user should be able to request a friendship with another user."

-You replace `Scenario: A user can add a friend` with this one.
+Replace `Scenario: A user can add a friend` with this one.

 **example/features/friendship.feature**